Nets hold on to edge Clippers, win season-best 6th in a row

 Patrick Beverley fouled Jeff Green from behind with 2:50 remaining.
 Green crumpled to the floor and the Clippers challenged the call, but lost.
 Green kicked over a drink cooler on his way off the court.

-“We showed mental toughness and belief by continuing on this trip no matter who is available,” Nets coach Steve Nash said, citing the team’s 24-point comeback at Phoenix and its recovery from blowing the double-digit lead to the Clippers.
+“We showed mental toughness and belief by continuing on this trip no matter who is available,” Nets coach Steve Nash said, citing the team’s 24-point comeback at Phoenix and its recovery from blowing the lead to the Clippers.
 “Some of that toughness has to be built, it’s not just turned on.”

+Williams hit a 3-pointer and Jordan fouled Leonard, who made both for the tie.

 Brooklyn stretched a seven-point halftime lead to 11 points in the third.
 The Clippers closed within four points on a basket by George, but the Nets quickly got back to double digits on a 3-pointer by Harris.